tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 ### Video players

 * [mpv for Android](https://github.com/mpv-android/mpv-android).
   See the mpv section.
 * [VLC](https://f-droid.org/packages/org.videolan.vlc).
   A fast and user-friendly video player for Android.
 * [Jidoujisho](https://github.com/lrorpilla/jidoujisho).
   A mobile video player tailored for Japanese language learners.
+  [shiroikumanojisho](https://github.com/ShiroiKuma0/shiroikumanojisho) ‍is a fork of jidoujisho with additions.
 * [Tubular](https://apt.izzysoft.de/fdroid/index/apk/org.polymorphicshade.tubular).
   A libre lightweight streaming front-end for Android.
   Also adds features from SponsorBlock and ReturnYouTubeDislike.